pik-nik/GAProject1-tic-tac-toe/README.md

 * [Alternate starting players](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/54176825f63d864aa5748aecf3c13a3a38e934b6).
 The first move matters and in the original version there was bias for Player 1 to win as they started first in all rounds.
 In the updated version, the players alternate starting first in each round.
 * [Added animations](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/6cf0094dde944f84bfa68b96889db60a56b5a939) thanks to [Animista](https://animista.net/play)
+* Single player mode to play against the computer

 ## Bugs :bug:
 * The tie counter incremented in 8's (most of the time) when there was a tie.